sujoyrc/hindustani_raga_dataset_processing/README.md

 ```
 **Data Processing**

 1. Run the following.
 Set the CAMERA_VIEWS variable to be '2D' or '3D'.
-The default is MULTIPLE_VIEW
+The default is 3D
 ```
 export ROOT_DIR=`echo $PWD`
 export CAMERA_VIEWS=3D